Litmus paper is a pass or fail type of test that determines if a substance is acidic or basic whereas pH strips determine the pH value.

 Chemicals and solutions are often classified as being acidic, basic or neutral.
-These properties are determined by the pH scale, with values ranging from 0 to 14.
-Low pH values are considered acidic and high value are called basic, or alkaline, while values around 7 are neutral.
-To determine where a substance falls on the pH scale, chemists use pH strips or litmus paper.
-The pH strips determine the actual pH value whereas litmus paper only determines if the substance is acidic or basic.
+These properties are determined by the pH scale, which ranges from 0 to 14.
+Low pH values are considered acidic, high values are called basic and values around 7 are neutral.
+People need to measure the pH because it affects most life forms, for example, a slight change in the soil’s pH can kill entire crops; minimum alterations in the pH of the human body can cause health problems.

-Both litmus paper and pH strips are small strips of paper coated with a chemical that will undergo a chemical change to a different color when it reacts with the chemical being tested.
-Litmus paper is either red or blue.
-Red litmus paper turns blue if it comes in contact with a base, alternatively blue litmus paper turns red with acids.
-This is a pass or fail type of test that only works with acidic or basic chemicals.
-Neutral solutions do not cause a color change.
-The strips work similarly, however, the color change occurs at the actual pH value of the substance being tested and there are more colors.
-For example, if you are testing a citrus juice, the color change would happen around the 1 or 2 pH level whereas water would change color around 7.
+Both Litmus paper and pH strips are small strips of paper coated with a chemical substance that will undergo a reaction when it comes in contact with the liquid being tested.
+Litmus paper comes in two colors: red or blue.
+Red Litmus paper turns blue if it comes in contact with a base, alternatively blue litmus paper turns red with acids.
+This is a pass or fail type of test that only works with acidic or basic liquids.
+Neutral solutions do not cause a change of color, although there are some brands of blue Litmus paper that will turn purple if the substance is neutral.

 pH strips change color when they come in contact with a solution.
 The color must be compared with a chart to get a number and determine if the liquid is acidic, basic or neutral.
 For example, if you are testing a citrus juice, the color change would happen around the 1 or 2 pH level (acidic) whereas water would change color around 7 (neutral).